dotnet/BenchmarkDotNet/README.md

 * **Plots**

-If you have installed [R](https://www.r-project.org/), defined `%R_HOME%` variable and used `RPlotExporter.Default` in your config, you will also get nice plots with help of the `BuildPlots.R` script in your bin directory.
+If you have installed [R](https://www.r-project.org/), defined `%R_HOME%` variable and used `RPlotExporter.Default` and `CsvMeasurementsExporter.Default` in your config, you will also get nice plots with help of the `BuildPlots.R` script in your bin directory.
 Examples:

 ```
 <BenchmarkName>-barplot.png